leviathanbadger/cc-web-components/README.md

 components.
 Finally, I'm intending to see how much of this can be automated using Codex, and how much babysitting is required to get it to work.

+## Installation

+From the repository root run `npm install` to download all Node dependencies.
+Building the WebAssembly components requires the Rust toolchain, including `rustup` and `cargo`.
+Install them from [rustup.rs](https://rustup.rs/) if they are not already available on your system.

 ## Getting Started

 This repository is set up as an NPM package using [Vite](https://vitejs.dev/) for development and bundling.
 Once dependencies are installed you can start the dev server with: